Skip to main content

 This was my first time using solder paste stencils.
 In a previous project I had applied solder paste by hand, but stencils are so much easier to use, faster and more consistent.
 I obtained a used stencil printer; however, it supported only framed stencils, which I did not have.
 Instead, the stencil was taped directly over the PCBs.
 For the five panels in this batch, this approach was good enough.

-During assembly I dropped a resistor and realized I hadn't orderd any spares at all.
+During assembly I dropped a resistor and realszed I hadn't ordered any spares at all.
 Fortunately, I managed to find it again.

 For reflow soldering I acquired a used Puhui T-962A oven.
 Given the number of problems, modifications, and upgrades for this model found online, I was surprised by how well it performs stock.
 All panels were soldered cleanly.
 I inspected every panel under the microscope and no rework was required.